davekrh/ocp310_for_operations/08-lesson-sample_application.md

-# Lesson Seven: Creating a Sample Application via the Web UI
+# Lesson Eight: Creating a Sample Application via the Web UI

 We created a user in the previous lesson, cleverly named "user".
 Now we will deploy a sample application that leverages an existing container image and also builds another container via source code.
 For this example, we’re adapting a lesson from https://learn.openshift.com.